-Liturgy is the public coming together of people to worship the God of Jesus, moved by the Holy Spirit.
+Liturgy expresses our lives in faith before God and mediates God's life to us in love.
 The task of the Liturgy Commission is to be aware of the liturgical needs of the parishes in the diocese; listen, support and advise parishes regarding liturgical matters; promote and plan practical initiatives for sacramental celebrations; provide resources to individuals and to parishes and to network with other agencies in the diocese.